Jalayirid Sultanate: Early years

-Divan of Khvaju Kirmani, illustrations by Junayd, dated 1396, Baghdad.
-This is "the most firmly dated illustrated and high-quality Jalayirid manuscript".

-During the disintegration years of the Ilkhanate after the death of Abu Sa'id Bahadur Khan in 1335, the family of emir Ilge (Īlgā) Noyan, known as Köke (Kukā, ‘Blue’) Ilge, descendants of the Jalayirid tribe, first emerged as the inheritors of the traditional governors of the southwestern lands of the Ilkhanate.
-Ilge Noyan had taken over pasturelands along the River Onon in Mongolia and produced several military commanders during the Mongol era.
-According to the Jami' al-tawarikh written by Rashid-al-Din Hamadani, Ilge, who accompanied Hulegu on his great expedition to Western Asia in the 1250s, was among the generals who besieged the Assassins' strongholds in Qohestan in 1256.
+During the disintegration years of the Ilkhanate after the death of Abu Sa'id Bahadur Khan in 1335, the family of emir Ilge (Īlgā) Noyan, known as Köke (Kukā, 'Blue') Ilge, descendants of the Jalayirid tribe, first emerged as the inheritors of the traditional governors of the southwestern lands of the Ilkhanate.
+The Jalairs hailed from pasturelands along the River Onon in Mongolia and produced several military commanders during the Mongol era.
+According to the Jami' al-tawarikh written by Rashid-al-Din Hamadani, Ilge, who accompanied Hulegu on his great expedition to West Asia in the 1250s, was among the generals who besieged the Assassins' strongholds in Qohestan in 1256.
 Besides, Ilge joined the expedition to Baghdad and was tasked with overseeing the rebuilding of the city after its siege in 1258.
 Ilge Noyan served Hülegü until the khan's death in 1265.
 When the Abaka khan came to the throne in 1265 and was identified as a senior emir, Ilge was in charge of the ordos ("royal headquarters").
 Ilge was one of the main military leaders in conflicts with the Mamluks and Jochids, neighbors and opponents of the Ilkhanate, in Baghdad, Syria, Diyarbakir and the Caucasus.

-Ilge Noyan's sons Agbuga (Āqbuqā), Tughu were also in the service of Abaga khan.
-Agbuga, who was promoted to mir-e mirān (commander-in-chief) by Keyhatu khan, was later assassinated by Baydu's supporters in 1295.
+Ilka Noyan's sons Aq Buqa (Āqbuqā), Tughu were also in the service of Abaga khan.
+Aq Buqa, who was promoted to mir-e mirān (commander-in-chief) by Gaykhatu, was later assassinated by Baydu's supporters in 1295.
 He became the patron (murabbī) of Sadr al-Din Zanjani, Kaykhatu's grand vizier.
-Aq buqa was married to Qhazan khan's sister Ūljatāy Sulṭān, but after his death, his son Hussein married his father's wife and took the title of gūrgān (greregen) or royal son-in-law.
+Aq Buqa was married to Ghazan Khan's sister Ūljatāy Sulṭān, but after his death, his son Husain married his father's wife and took the title of gūrgān (greregen) or royal son-in-law.

+Husain first served Oljaitu and then Abu Sa'id, and took part in the march on Gilan in 1317.
+He was later appointed ruler of Arran in 1313 and died in Khorasan in 1322.